Hrushi-E/hrushi-e.github.io/coding.md

-I started COmpetitive Coding in my third year of BTECH in CODECHEF.
+I started Competitive Coding in my third year of BTECH in CODECHEF.
 It was time I used to spend a lot of time coding, usually at the time of long challenges.
 After solving many questions, it became a habit.
 I liked it.
-To solve problems, I had to focus and not think about anything else.
-That kind of focus
-I liked it a lot.
 I kept on coding till the end of BTECH.
 I also practiced in HACKERRANK.

 Later I took a break to prepare for GATE.
 Then after the first semester of my MTECH, I started coding again but this time from LEETCODE.
 While preparing for placements, I came across the strive sheet and started coding in CODINGNINJAS.
-Sometimes I participate in CODEFORCES challenges to solve at least 3 problems (LOL).
+Sometimes I participate in CODEFORCES challenges to solve minimum 3 problems.
 I hope one day I will solve it.

 Here are profiles